 No, tantrums by themselves aren’t indicators of autism.
 Most young children have tantrums when they’re developing language skills and emotional regulation.

-How can I tell the difference between a tantrum and a sensory meltdown?
+What is the difference between a tantrum and a sensory meltdown?

 These indicators can help you distinguish between typical tantrums and sensory meltdowns: